bainur/bismillah/README.md

 How to setup the APP:

 You have to install the rvm / rbenv
+Postgres as database.

 open your console:
 go to this root directory
+change database.yml according to your postgres user

 execute this :